Japanese Spitz Dog Food Cost Per Month: 2026 Full Breakdown

 Curious how the Japanese Spitz stacks up against other breeds?
 Here's how Japanese Spitz food costs compare:

-The Japanese Spitz, at 18 lbs, falls into the small category.
-Browse our complete breed cost directory to compare with any breed, or check our breed cost rankings for all 298 breeds ranked by monthly food cost.
+The Japanese Spitz falls into the small size category.
+Browse our complete breed directory to compare costs.
+You can also view our breed cost rankings to see all ranked breeds.

 Get Your Exact Japanese Spitz Food Cost